outlyer-net/geforce-now-linux/README.md

 A launcher for NVIDIA GeForce NOW on Linux.

+Please there's no longer a need for hacks to run GeForce NOW on Linux since NVIDIA enabled access to the service via Chrome.
+\
+As a consequence this script no longer spoofs the browser user agent by default anymore (i.e. it no longer pretends to run under ChromeOS unless explicitly told to).
+However the original behaviour can be enabled by setting the corresponding variable.
+\
+It's still somewhat useful since it launches in app mode, feeling more like the native app on other OSes.

+### Original motivation

-GeForce NOW doesn't offer support for Linux but it does offer support for Chrome OS through the browser.
-As commented on [this article](https://www.gamingonlinux.com/2020/08/nvidia-geforce-now-adds-chromebook-support-so-you-can-run-it-on-linux-too), since Chrome OS is based on Linux this means it can be exploited to run on Linux.
+Previously GeForce NOW didn't offer support for Linux but did support Chrome OS through the browser.
+As commented on [this article](https://www.gamingonlinux.com/2020/08/nvidia-geforce-now-adds-chromebook-support-so-you-can-run-it-on-linux-too), since Chrome OS is based on Linux this meant it could be exploited to run on Linux.

-This script launches a chrome browser window with the user agent string modified to *look* like it's running on Chrome OS.
+This script originally launched a chrome browser window with the user agent string modified to *look* like it was running on Chrome OS.

-**DISCLAIMER**: Use at your own risk, NVIDIA might decide to prevent Linux users from accessing the service or start relying on some Chrome OS-specific feature that breaks this script.
-Don't subscribe to GeForce NOW solely based on the fact this method exists!

 ## Options and default behaviour